propeller logo

 propeller-cli tasks view 2226e867-1f9f-4ff2-b8e7-f0ea46830664

-There are different ways to upload a Wasm file to Propeller.
+There are two ways to upload a WASM file:

 curl -X PUT "http://localhost:7070/tasks/97946bd0-26b1-4d14-aca5-1c2b4f1d0447/upload" \